sinbad/SUQS/docs/Branching.md

 # Branching Quests

-Although quests are entirely statically defined, that doesn't mean that every player has to follow the same route through a quest.
+Although quests are mostly statically defined, that doesn't mean that every player has to follow the same route through a quest.

 [Objectives](Objectives.md) represent the sequential path through the quest,